The global media reaction to Diego Maradona's death - Pundit Arena

 While, The Daily Star, opted for a baffling headline, asking where was VAR ‘when we needed it most’.

-The British tabloid, to mark the death of one of football’s all-time greats, refer to a video referring system that wasn’t used until 2018.
+The British tabloid, to mark the death of one of football’s all-time greats, refer to a video referee system that wasn’t first used until 2018.

 Meanwhile, The Daily Mail made no mention of Maradona’s passing on their front page.